 To create protocol continuity between states and establish pharmacist qualifications, the National Alliance of State Pharmacy Associations assembled The Statewide Protocol Workgroup, comprised of pharmacists and other medical professionals.
 The group compiled policy recommendations and resources for the standardized development of statewide protocols for pharmacists with prescriptive authority.
 For example, pharmacists have actively involved in a project that has helped Vermont health officials standardize pharmacotherapy-related protocols (abstract) used by the state’s emergency medical services (EMS) personnel, reducing the potential risk of medication errors.

-Summary: Cutting the physician shortage, improving care standards and access
+Cutting the physician shortage, improving care standards, access

 Pharmacists are uniquely qualified to provide drug information and recognized as valuable contributors to the collaborative development of standardized protocols.
 They’re integral in risk management and realizing positive patient outcomes secondary to medication therapy.
 Pharmacists promote the safe and effective use of medications, are knowledgeable about medication properties and storage requirements, and are aware of pharmacy federal and state regulations…all of which are necessary considerations for protocol development.